BananaAcid/ai-operator/README.md

 ### You do not want to execute any suggested command, but a prompt

-If you unselect the suggested commands (press spacebar or a) so no command is selected anymore and you press enter, you get a text prompt to be able to provide more info (if the suggestions are crap) or to change what should happen next.
+If you unselect the suggested commands (press spacebar or a) so no command is selected anymore and you press enter (or press <kbd>ESC</kbd>), you get a text prompt to be able to provide more info (if the suggestions are crap) or to change what should happen next.

 Useful if the AI wants to execute the same command over and over again or just doesn't get it right.
 (You could tell it to look it up online or tell it what command or file to use.)